 By first question, I don’t even mean a real question.
 Arnab asked if he will answer questions specifically, and he went “Yes, but….” then floundered.
-Then invented some qualification to get him out of the unnecessary addition he had committed himself to with something like “I can detail if I feel the need” or something equally juvenile.
+Then invented some qualification to get him out of the unnecessary addition he had committed himself to with “I can detail if I feel the need” or something equally inane.

-It should have been an elementary matter to simply say that the Congress party is attempting to improve its processes for the better, and this is how it will be now.”Democracy is about respect for processes” he said it later.
+It should have been an elementary matter to simply say that the Congress party is attempting to improve its processes for the better.”Democracy is about respect for processes” he said later.
 Important words, that came completely conversationally.
 They were his reality.
 His belief.
 What he wanted.
 For the process to play out as written in the constitution.
 Not a rehearsed quote.

 Instead, he went into a convoluted explanation involving incumbents and what not that obviously couldn’t convince anyone because his grandmom was a PM candidate before elections too, just like his dad.
-There simply is no way that change can be possible, if you describe the new thing as something you always did and waste time and dignity trying to get people to believe it.
+There simply is no way that change can be possible, if you describe the new thing as something you always did.

 And it went downhill.
-He went into a complete tizzy about the question of Modi’s challenges, describing personal trauma and loss and I imagine he meant to say that after seeing such trauma, challenges don’t scare him.
+He went into a complete tizzy about the question of Modi’s challenges, describing personal trauma and loss.
+I imagine he meant to say that after seeing such trauma, challenges don’t scare him.
 Or something.
-But he clearly felt so much on the issue that his articulation was a nervous mess and came across as him being too rattled to answer about the present challenge and talking about his history instead.
+But he clearly felt so much on the issue that his articulation was a nervous mess.

 “Are you afraid of losing to Modi” A yes/no answer would do.
-Heck a totally sulked out adolescent “No” would be brilliant.
 Yet he was all over the place.
 And on and on and on and on.
 His accusations of Modi were a courageous stand, which was again self-goaled by the baggage of those he had no authority to condemn.

 It isn’t so difficult, you know?
-When you have a friend and get into a lecture instead of a yes/no answer, sooner or later you get told “seedhe seedhe bol na haan ya na?” but you never meet this authenticity if all you have is people who are used to accommodating your eccentricities and listening through whatever you say as a part of the honor of knowing you.
+When you have a friend and ramble instead of a yes/no answer, sooner or later you get told “seedhe seedhe bol na – haan ya na?” but you never meet this authenticity if all you have is people who are used to accommodating your eccentricities and listening through whatever you say as a part of the honor of knowing you.

 Learning is the ability to differentiate.
 This is red, this is blue.
 We learn the difference.
 By doing this, the problem gets solved, by doing this, it doesn’t.
 We learn to stand on hard ground and not cushions, because of its firm feedback to the soles of our feet that allows us to juxtapose our muscular strength to stand erect.
 It is the contrast that allows us to refine ourselves.
 Continuously.

-Obviously a man forced to bear the burden of generations before him, because he was too wrapped in the system he abhors to shrug it off cannot become a Prime Minister, but the man who was on TV was doing a lot for a party that did not do him the basic courtesy of honesty.
+Obviously a man defending the mistakes of generations before him cannot become a Prime Minister, but the man who was on TV was doing a lot for a floundering party that did not do him the basic courtesy of honesty.